 5. Spray out dust vents with compressed air

 Vents can be a pain to clean.
 If using your fingernails doesn’t cut it, you can either buy a special vent brush or use a can of compressed air.

 Normal compressed air should remove any dust gunking up the vents.

-But for an even deeper clean, you can pick up aerosol sprays designed specifically for cleaning vents and killing odors.
+If you’d like an even deeper clean, you can also pick up aerosol sprays designed specifically for cleaning vents and killing odors.

 If you have a few stains in your carpet, there’s no need to buy an entire jug of car carpet cleaner.
 Instead, make some yourself.

 Mix together a solution with one part hydrogen peroxide, two parts water, and one drop of lemon essential oil per ounce of solution.

 To prevent the peroxide from breaking down, you either need to mix your concoction inside the original peroxide bottle or find another dark-colored bottle.

 Douse the stained area with your DIY carpet cleaner, wait a couple minutes, and scrub it out.
 Many websites caution that you only use a 3% solution, otherwise you may stain your carpet.